Do you have mountain loads of textbooks and don’t know what to do with them? If so, then you may have to recycle textbooks.

-You can check out Goodwill’s official website to find out more about what they do.
+You can check out Goodwill’s official website to learn more about what they do.

 The donations go to the Salvation Army Family Stores, and they use the funds raised to start excellent programs.

 Better World Books

 The organization also offers literacy grants to libraries and non-profits and protects the environment from unnecessary waste.

 Books Through Bars

 Do you want to help inmates acquire vital education and training?
 If so, then Book Through Bars is one of the best options.

-However, before you proceed, read through their checklist and guidelines first.
+However, before you recycle textbooks through Books Through Bars, read through their checklist and guidelines first.

 Books For Africa

 They accept almost any type of book and ship them to Africa to enhance the education conditions of those in dire need.

 So if these lists are not what you prefer, you can search for the best that suits you.

 #3 Trade Your Textbooks

-Before you proceed, make sure to contact the venue manager or owner and explain what you plan to do.
+Before you proceed, contact the venue manager or owner and explain what you plan to do.
 Do this before you commence.

-The site allows users to make a list of books they want to share with the community and request any book you want to read.
+The site allows users to make a list of books they want to share with the community and request any book they want to read.

 #4 Recycle Textbooks

-If all the steps mentioned earlier fail, and you cannot figure out what to do with your textbooks, throwing the books away may seem the best option.
+If all the steps mentioned earlier fail, and you can’t figure out what to do with your textbooks, throwing the books away may seem the best option.

-According to a recent survey from the Environmental Protection Agency, “Paper and Paperboard” constitutes 25% of the 17.8 million tons of waste produced.
+According to a recent survey from the Environmental Protection Agency, “Paper and Paperboard” constitute 25% of the 17.8 million tons of waste produced.

 If you want to recycle books with hardcovers, you will have to remove the cover first.
-(Do not forget the spine too).
+(Don’t forget the spine too).

 Find A Center

-If you do not have a recycling service and do not know where to recycle your textbooks, use Berecycled.org.
+If you don’t have a recycling service and don’t know where to recycle textbooks, use Berecycled.org.

 You can take the books out of the landfills and make something handy or decorative.
 The possibilities have no end.

-Whether you recycle your textbooks, sell or donate them, you help reduce waste, support a community in need or both.
+Whether you recycle textbooks, sell or donate them, you help reduce waste, support a community in need or both.

 Why Is There A Need To Recycle Textbooks?